 I DO NOT recommend booking flights through a third-party site, however.
 Even if you find what looks like a great deal, I would still book directly with your chosen airline instead.

-This does require an extra step or two, but it means if you run into a canceled flight or any other issues on your trip, you can easily deal with the airline itself instead of trying to reach the third party you booked through.
+This does require an extra step or two, but it means if you run into a canceled flight or any other issues on your trip, you can deal directly with the airline itself instead of trying to reach the third party you booked through.
 (I made this mistake once about 10 years ago, and will never make it again!)

 And, since you're going to be booking directly with the airline anyway, be sure to sign up with the airline's frequent flier program before your trip.
 I won't get into travel hacking here, but frequent flier programs act like a free rewards program, so why wouldn't you want to sign up?